Pop (The Bear): Retrospective reviews

 In 2024, The Hollywood Reporter placed "Pop" at 27 on a ranked list of 28 episodes produced to that point, commenting that it is "a perfect illustration of why The Bear is among the best shows around right now; the lowest-rated truly is better than the highest-rated of most other active series."
-ScreenRant ranked "Pop" 16th out of the 28 episodes produced through the end of season three, describing it as a more restful episode and commending Tina's unexpected karaoke triumph as a highlight.
+Screen Rant ranked "Pop" 16th out of the 28 episodes produced through the end of season three, describing it as a more restful episode and commending Tina's unexpected karaoke triumph as a highlight.

 In 2025, Vulture ranked "Pop," which it described as being primarily about the "burgeoning love story" between Carmy and Claire, as 28th-best out of 38 episodes of The Bear.